Aberdeen Savings Bank

 The Aberdeen Savings Bank was a Scottish savings bank.
-It was formed in 1815 and reconstituted in 1845 under the 1835 Savings Act.
+It was formed in 1815 and reconstituted in 1845 under the Savings Bank Act 1835 (5 & 6 Will.
+4. c.
+57).
 It remained a small bank until the interwar period when a series of acquisitions made it grow to fifth in size in 1944.
 It became one of Scotland's four regional savings banks in 1975.
 In 1983, it became a part of TSB Scotland.

 History

-The Aberdeen Savings Bank was established in May 1815, and opened in June of that same year, for the purpose of “receiving such small items as may be saved from the earnings of tradesmen, mechanics, labourers, servants, etc".
+The Aberdeen Savings Bank was established in May 1815, and opened in June of that same year, for the purpose of "receiving such small items as may be saved from the earnings of tradesmen, mechanics, labourers, servants, etc".
 Amounts ranging from two shillings to five pounds were accepted, and the money was deposited with the Aberdeen Bank.
-At first, the Savings Bank operated from a room in the Poor’s Hospital.
+At first, the Savings Bank operated from a room in the Poor's Hospital.
 It opened for one hour every Saturday morning to receive deposits.
-The Bank was mainly used by servants in its early years.
+The bank was mainly used by servants in its early years.
 Of the first 100 depositors in 1820, 51 were domestic servants, although this proportion had declined to 14% by 1850.

-The Scottish Savings Bank Act of 1835 gave both new powers and new responsibilities to the Scottish Trustee Savings Banks and many savings banks reconstituted themselves under the new rules.
+The Savings Bank Act 1835 (5 & 6 Will.
+4. c.
+57) gave both new powers and new responsibilities to the Scottish Trustee Savings Banks and many savings banks reconstituted themselves under the new rules.
 At that time, the Aberdeen had around 4,600 depositors with £50,000 in funds.
 After much debate, the trustees elected to continue operating under the old rules.
-Eventually, the trustees decided to operate under the 1835 Act and in 1845 the Bank was "reconstructed".
-It was not explicitly stated, but it appears that a new legal entity was created as a successor to the old Bank.
+Eventually, the trustees decided to operate under the Savings Bank Act 1835, and in 1845 the bank was "reconstructed".
+It was not explicitly stated, but it appears that a new legal entity was created as a successor to the old bank.
 However, the reconstruction created one anomaly that took half a century to correct.
 The old trustees of the bank retained £2,563 of surplus profit and interest, a figure that grew over time.
 This was held for the benefit of the new bank, but the trustees of the old bank retained control of the funds.
-In 1857, the surplus was sufficient to finance a new office for the Bank, rent-free, but the old trustees retained ownership of the building.
-Twenty years later, the old trustees even started to charge the Bank rent.
+In 1857, the surplus was sufficient to finance a new office for the bank, rent-free, but the old trustees retained ownership of the building.
+Twenty years later, the old trustees even started to charge the bank rent.
 Eventually, in 1893, a meeting was held between the two sets of trustees to resolve the position.
-Legal advice determined that the funds were due to the new bank, and this was approved by the Court.
+Legal advice determined that the funds were due to the new bank, and this was approved by the court.